Mo1810/mo_gruppe6job/README.md

 ### Video

 **Video is a bit outdated in the following points, but i will make a new one in near future:**
-  * You don't get a weapon now.
+  * You don't get a weapon anymore.
   * If you go to far away from the vehicle it will now be deleted.
-  * You can aim at the money courier walking out of the store and get the money from the case now.
+  * You now can aim at the money courier walking out of the store and get the money from the case.

-###### Video is german, new one will be english.
+###### Video is German, new one will be English.
 https://youtu.be/51D0xkNHHrI